 Sterilizing Soil with Steam

-If you’re using a pressure cooker, pour several cups of water into the cooker and place shallow pans of level soil (no more than 4 inches deep) over top of the rack.
+If you’re using a pressure cooker, pour several cups of water into the cooker and place shallow pans of level soil (no more than 4 inches (10 cm.) deep) over top of the rack.
 Cover each pan with foil.
-Close the lid but leave the steam valve should be left open just enough to allow the steam to escape, at which time it can be closed and heated at ten pounds pressure for 15 to 30 minutes.
+Close the lid but the steam valve should be left open just enough to allow the steam to escape, at which time it can be closed and heated at 10 pounds pressure for 15 to 30 minutes.

 Sterilizing Soil with an Oven

 You can also use the oven to sterilize soil.
-For the oven, put some soil (about 4 inches deep) in an oven-safe container, like a glass or metal baking pan, covered with foil.
-Place a meat (or candy) thermometer into the center and bake at 180-200 F. (82-93 C.) for at least 30 minutes, or when soil temp reaches 180 F. (82 C.).
+For the oven, put some soil (about 4 inches (10 cm.) deep) in an oven-safe container, like a glass or metal baking pan, covered with foil.
+Place a meat (or candy) thermometer into the center and bake at 180 to 200 degrees F. (82-93 C.) for at least 30 minutes, or when soil temp reaches 180 degrees F. (82 C.).
 Anything higher than that can produce toxins.
 Remove from oven and allow to cool, leaving the foil in place until ready to use.

 Sterilizing Soil with a Microwave

-Alternatively, you can place two pounds of moist soil in a polypropylene bag.
+Alternatively, you can place 2 pounds (1 kg.) of moist soil in a polypropylene bag.
 Put this in the microwave with the top left open for ventilation.
 Heat the soil for 2 to 2 1/2 minutes on full power (650 watt oven).
 Close the bag and allow it to cool before removing.